-More than a hundred years before the great immigration of the late nineteenth and early twentieth century, a French essayist had described America’s “new race” of people in language that prefigured the melting pot.
-In Letters from an American Farmer, Hector St. John de Crevecoeur described with astonishment the man whose grandfather was English, whose wife was Dutch, and whose son married a French woman.
+More than 100 years before the great immigration of the late 19th and early 20th century, a French essayist had described America’s “new race” of people in language that prefigured the melting pot.
+In Letters from an American Farmer (1782), Hector St. John de Crevecoeur described with astonishment the man whose grandfather was English, whose wife was Dutch, and whose son married a French woman.
 This, he says, is the American: “Here individuals of all nations are melted into a new race of men whose labours and posterity will one day cause great changes in the world.”
 He envisioned the melting away of divisive differences in religion too, as Catholics, German Lutherans, and Dutch Reformed farmers were now neighbors, not rivals.
-His book, though published in 1782, gave future generations much to think about as they grappled with the issues of difference in American society.
+His book, though published in the late 1700s, gave future generations much to think about as they grappled with the issues of difference in American society.

 It was a Jewish playwright, Israel Zangwill, who popularized the metaphor of the “melting pot,” evoking the image of the crucible of America’s great steel industry.
 His play, The Melting Pot, which opened in Washington D.C. in 1908, explores the intersection of Jewish identity and American identity.
 Its main character, David Quizano, a self-taught musician and composer, has come to America from Russia, where he had escaped a pogrom, forever scarred by seeing his entire family murdered before his eyes.
 David’s dream is, he believes, the American dream: that in this country of immigrants all the hatreds, the rivalries, the feuds of the old world will melt in the crucible that creates the new world.
 He proclaims, “America is God’s Crucible, the great Melting Pot where all the races of Europe are melting and re-forming!”